vmware-tanzu/sonobuoy/docs/snapshot.md

 ### /podlogs

-> NOTE: pod logs are currently distributed throughout the tarball in `/resources/ns/<namespace>/pods/<podname>/<containername>.txt`.
-The proposal is to move them under a different directory so that "types" within a directory are consistent

 The `/podlogs` directory contains logs for each pod found during the Sonobuoy run, similarly to what you would get with `kubectl logs -n <namespace> <pod> <container>`.

 - `/podlogs/<namespace>/<podname>/<containername>.log` - Contains the logs for the each container, for each pod in each namespace.